Top debit cards and alternatives for businesses 2024

 Airwallex Borderless Cards – specially designed for company expenses

-While many banks offer debit cards and credit cards for personal use, there are not many bank card choices on the market for companies.
+While many banks offer debit cards and credit cards for personal use, there are fewer options available for companies.
 Airwallex Borderless Cards can be a convenient option for both companies and employees, as an alternative to company debit cards.
 Companies can:

 • Save up to 90% on international transaction fees by directly paying in foreign currencies for certain business expenses, such as advertising costs and SaaS subscriptions in US dollars

-• Save on administrative costs by opening an account with $0, without having to pay annual or monthly fees
+• Save on administrative costs by opening an account with $0 annual or monthly fees

-• Easily manage company expenses and understand the corporate financial situation: By setting individual spending limits for each card and linking accounts to the online accounting software Xero
+• Easily manage company expenses by setting individual spending limits for each card and linking your accounts to the online accounting software Xero

 Employees can: